Internal communications in a crisis

 Amy Richardson is the Internal Communications Manager for SKYCITY Entertainment Group.
 She leads a small team of communications professionals who keep SKYCITY’s 6000 employees informed and inspired across its four locations.
 With over ten years of communications experience, Amy is passionate about storytelling and thinking outside the box.
 Having worked in New Zealand, Australia, Canada and most recently the U.K, Amy leans on her time abroad to bring a fresh perspective to her work.

-Haley Ritchie, Senior Internal Communications Manager, Westpac New Zealand
+Haley Ritchie, Acting Senior Internal Communications Manager, Westpac New Zealand

 James Walker, Executive Director – Sustainability, Porter Novelli